jasonray/mongo-ops/README.md

 - hidden: don't even use for queries
 - slaveDelay: don't send data right away to give time in case of accident, acts as rolling backup

+#### Wait for propagation
+to demo this, set slaveDelay to 10s db.z.insert(..); db.getLastError(..);
+client will wait while it propagates

+#### conflicts, rollback
+if diverge (primary goes down and has not propagate) when primary comes back up possible that it will need to auto-rollback this can be mitigated by changing write-concern to majority+

 Sharding
 --------